 41-year-old Cornelius Vanschepdael and his 35-year-old wife wished to be admitted to the free agricultural Colony of Wortel, together with their two seven-year-old children.
 Because of their illiteracy, they had an emotional letter drawn up to the Permanent Committee of the Society of Benevolence.
-Vanschepdael begged the Permanent Committee to rescue him and his family from their needy situation and to admit them to the free agricultural Colony of Wortel.
+Vanschepdael begged the Permanent Committee to rescue him and his them to the free agricultural Colony of Wortel.

 The name Cornelius Vanschepdael was not found in the population registers of the free agricultural Colony.
-The family had not been admitted. - Wortel Colony
+The family had not been admitted. -

+Wortel Colony